 There is no right or wrong answer, and whatever symptoms you are experiencing you should know that they are completely normal.
-That’s the beauty of twin pregnancy – it comes as a surprise and acts as one.
+That’s the beauty of twin pregnancy – it comes as a surprise and acts like one.

 We are here to help you be in the know about what each week of your twin pregnancy will bring you, and most importantly, how to be comfortable with your twin pregnancy belly.